CITY AND COMMUNITY ECONOMIC DEVELOPMENT PROGRAMS

 The NEZ can be used in tandem with the City's Downtown Rental Program to develop new residential rental units in the upper floors of existing downtown commercial buildings, resulting in new housing stock and greater activity in Alpena's downtown and increased cash flow for the property.

-Contact: Planning and Development Director
+Contact: Planning, Development, and Zoning Director

 City of Alpena